Connect with us

 Project News

-The 2,740-unit housing estate on Entebbe Road will be built in 10 phases over a period of ten years.
+The 2,740-unit estate on Entebbe Road will be built in 10 phases over a period of ten years.

 Updated on